yan3321/yan3321/README.md

 ## Job availability

-I'm currently employed full-time as a software developer, but I'm happy to discuss any work that does not pose a conflict of interest with my current employer(s).
+I'm happy to discuss any work that does not pose a conflict of interest with any of my commitments.
 Let's get in touch!

 ## Contact